- Great value for money

 Like many others I have tried and tested Listerine and whilst it is hard for me to quantify any actual improvements I am under no false impression that I certainly felt more confident in the freshness of my breath and reduced buildup of plaque on my tooth surfaces and along the gumline.

 I have come to deal with the intensity of the mouthwash itself when being rinsed around the mouth for the longer term gain.
-I do feel it is a little strong and this I do believe is as a result of the amount of alcohol (16.5%) within the rinse and the increase dosage advised in comparison to many other products.
+I do feel it is a little strong and this I do believe is as a result of the amount of alcohol (16.5%) within the rinse and the increased dosage advised in comparison to many other products.

 By far one of the more cost effective options that is suitable for everyday use.